 Make studs out of these duds!

 I’ve seen countless pins on pinterest on how to make heart-shaped crayons using your own sliced-and-diced bits and pieces.
 This is what worked for me.
-I found this Wilton Ruffled 6 Cavity Silicone Heart Mold Pan.
+I found this Wilton Ruffled 6 Cavity Silicone Heart Mold.
 Originally, I wanted the plain non-ruffle version, and this was all that was left, but it was kismet because they look way cooler with the added detail.

 Then I gathered all of those losers, removed any paper (after carefully scoring) and then got down with my chopping knife.